Inklingo

 Me encanta jugar videojuegos con mis amigos.

-I love to play video games with my friends.
+I love playing video games with my friends.

 El fútbol es mi juego favorito.